-So, it’s 2018 and the word is spread about Data boom.
-There are Tech Giants like Facebook, Amazon, and Google constantly working in the field of Machine learning and Data science.
+So, it’s 2021 and the word is spread about the Data boom.
+There are Tech Giants like Facebook, Amazon, and Google constantly working in the field of Machine learning and Data Science.

-We all know that Machine learning, Data Sciences, and Data analytics is the future.
-There companies like Cambridge Analytica, and other data analysis companies who not only help businesses predict the future growth and generate revenue but also find the application in other fields like survey, product launch, elections and what not.
-Stores like Target and Amazon constantly keep a track of user data in forms of their transactions, which in turn helps them to improve their user experience and deploy custom recommendations for you on your login page.
+We all know that Machine learning, Data Science, and Data analytics is the future.
+There are companies like Cambridge Analytica and other data analytics companies who not only help businesses predict future growth and generate revenue but also find the application in other fields like survey, product launch, elections, and whatnot.
+Stores like Target and Amazon constantly keep a track of user data in form of their transactions, which in turn helps them to improve their user experience and deploy custom recommendations for you on your login page.

-What skills are required to make Data scientist?
+What skills are required to be a Data Scientist?